 Prof Dean W Billmeyer

-Long established as one of the most highly respected teachers in the Midwestern United States, Billmeyer’s desire to combine the deepest artistic expression in performance with substantial musicological and theoretical awareness is reflected in the balance between his studio and classroom teaching.
+Billmeyer’s desire to combine the deepest artistic expression in performance with substantial musicological and theoretical awareness is reflected in the balance between his studio and classroom teaching.
 At Minnesota he presents such core courses in the keyboard curriculum as Organ Literature and History, Continuo Realization, and Advanced Keyboard Skills.
-He also teaches tonal theory and Renaissance counterpoint through the School of Music’s Theory Division, and is currently researching the cognitive fundamentals of memorization pedagogy for organists.
+He also teaches tonal and modal counterpoint through the School of Music’s Theory Division, and is has researched the cognitive fundamentals of memorization pedagogy for organists.
 A Fellow of the American Guild of Organists, Billmeyer was the winner of the AGO’s S. Lewis Elmer Award, given for the highest scores in the nation on the Guild’s Certification examinations, in two consecutive years.
-He has appeared as a performer and clinician at both regional and national conventions of the AGO, and currently serves as a member of the Guild’s national Committee on Professional Certification.
+He has appeared as a performer and clinician at both regional and national conventions of the AGO, and is a past member of the Guild’s national Committee on Professional Certification.
+He has recently annotated a volume of introductory organ works of Max Reger for publication by Wayne Leupold editions in 2016, and is presently researching the performance practice of J. S. Bach’s organ works as documented by Karl Straube (1873-1950).

 - sacred music